freshdried/dora/README.md

 ###todo:
-- clean up, implement state updating
+- implement remote control
+- fix dimming api so 0 is off and 127 is on
 - use bootstrap in remote
 - create a device registrar (upward publish)
 	- design protocol?